Arjen Kamphuis: Personal life

 Kamphuis was in a relationship with Annie Machon, former MI5 intelligence officer and whistleblower, between 2007 and 2014, living in Düsseldorf and Berlin.
 In 2016 he settled in Amsterdam.
 He was a much sought-after international speaker on technology policy issues.
 He wrote about his insights and ideas for Huffington Post.

 Disappearance

-The Norwegian police conclude that Kamphuis probably drowned due to a kayaking incident on the fjord near Rognan, Norway.
-His body has not been found.
-After his disappearance, friends of Kamphuis compiled a book of a selection of his articles to which prof. dr. B.P.F.
-(Bart) Jacobs, Professor Interdisciplinary Hub for Security, Privacy and Data Governance at Radboud University Nijmegen in the Netherlands wrote the introduction Arjen Kamphuis and the public cause in the digital world.
+In the summer of 2018, Kamphuis, an experienced hiker, went on holiday to Norway.
+On 20 August, he checked out of his hotel in Bodø, in the province of Nordland in Northern Norway.
+He was due to return to Amsterdam two days later, but did not board his flight.
+His family and friends raised the alarm when Kamphuis failed to show up for work and missed scheduled appointments.